zcomv2/pacochatxxx/README.md

 Node.js (v18 or higher).
 npm (Node Package Manager).
 Git.

 A registered bot on the Discord Developer Portal.

+configure and put the Toke ID data of your bot in its corresponding place, and do the same with the Channel ID of your Discord channel.

 Installation Steps:

 Update System and Install Dependencies